 7. Student loan interest deduction

 Parents can deduct interest payments on certain student loans.
 The deduction can reduce the amount of taxable income, and possibly lower your tax bill.
-For example, you can reduce your taxable income up to a certain amount, such as $2,500.
+For example, you can reduce your taxable income up to $2,500.

 Student loans must come from a qualified lending institution—not a relative—and your child had to be enrolled at least half-time in a degree program when the loans were originated.
 Income limits apply based on filing status.